sajjadhaiderrr/Social-Network/README.md

 For more information, please visit our [wiki page](https://github.com/sajjadhaiderrr/CMPUT404-Project/wiki)

-To view a demo of our project, check out our[Video Demo!](https://youtu.be/oUkNwVjryOQ)
+To view a demo of our project, check out our [Video Demo!](https://youtu.be/oUkNwVjryOQ)

 ## Group Member
 - Jiahao Guo